COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 Getting the right people, with the right skills, involved at the right time, in the right way, using the right data, to help make the right decision and create the right solution.

 ## Background
-The City of San Diego collects, produces, and stores an enormous amount of data.
+The City collects, produces, and stores an enormous amount of data.
 Some examples include:

 * Crime data
 * Parking meter data